Network Security Threats

 Network Device Dormancy Risks

-Issue: Devices like PCs and network printers often go dormant due to inactivity or power-saving settings, making them invisible to network security management tools (turning into ‘MACless’ assets).
-This introduces significant threats in network security.
+Network security threats emerge when devices like PCs and network printers go dormant due to inactivity or power-saving settings, making them invisible to network security management tools (turning into ‘MACless’ assets).

 Impact: Dormant devices miss critical security patches and updates, leaving them vulnerable to exploitation.
 This oversight can lead to significant threats in network security and non-compliance with financial regulations.
 Unmonitored dormant devices may expose financial institutions to unauthorized access, leading to potential data breaches.